 We just talked about how gross periods are and that women go through it monthly, and all you can think about is the Xbox?
 Cool!
 Cool!

 The thing is, that's great.
-It shows that my boys are not phased by women having their periods, no one should be phased by periods, tampons, pads, menstrual cups (like the ones you can get at super awesome prices through WikiBuy), etc. They are things females need every month and honestly, no one should ever have to worry about going without though.
+It shows that my boys are not phased by women having their periods, no one should be phased by periods, tampons, pads, menstrual cups, etc. They are things females need every month and honestly, no one should ever have to worry about going without though.

 Along with the ice cream & chocolate… oh yeah and Midol.